 ✓ The facility is not currently under Water Protection Program enforcement action.
-This facility was last inspected on June 21, 2019.
-The inspection showed the following unsatisfactory features: failed to comply with effluent limits in April 2019, failed to submit DMR in May 2019, failed to conduct operational monitoring on a twice per week basis, failed to register for eDMR.
+This facility was last inspected on September 11, 2019.
+The inspection showed the following unsatisfactory features: failure to comply with effluent limits for E. coli.

 CONTINUING AUTHORITY:

 Each application for an operating permit shall identify the person, as that term is defined in section 644.016(15), RSMo, that is the owner of, operator of, or area-wide management authority for a water contaminant source, point source, wastewater treatment facility, or sewer collection system.
 This person shall be designated as the continuing authority and shall sign the application.
 By doing so, the person designated as the continuing authority acknowledges responsibility for compliance with all permit conditions.